Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing special or godlike about these people.

-What happened to the old conventional wisdom?
+But what happened to the old conventional wisdom?

 There's nothing going on in the economy right now to recommend four more years of any of the architects of the current policies.

-They'd have had his poll numbers in the 20s with an economy like this.
+It had his poll numbers in the 20s with an economy like this.

-Now, some of these stories are just advice stories as this one is in GQ, sending out some advice to the White House.
+Now, some of these stories are just advice stories, as this one is in GQ, sending out some advice to the White House.

 Hey, you know, we're on your side.

-It's in bad out there.
+It's hitting bad out there.

 You people may not realize what kind of trouble you're in.

-Here's how you could blow it, but they they just they leave out any reference to what's happening now.
+But they leave out any reference to what's happening now.

-It's it's what might happen in the future.
+It's what might happen in the future.

-That could cause Obama some problem.
+That could cause Obama some problems.

 I'll print it out.